gnosis/hashi/README.md

 [principled approach to cross-chain bridge security](https://ethresear.ch/t/a-principled-approach-to-bridges/14725?u=auryn).
 The primary insight being that the vast majority of bridge-related security incidents could have had minimal impact if the systems relying on them had built in some redundancy.
-In other words, it's much more secure to require messages be validated by multiple independent mechanism, rather than by just one.
+In other words, it's much more secure to require messages be validated by multiple independent mechanisms, rather than by just one.

 ## Features